rdom/eicdirc/README.md

 -ev   expansion volume type
 	        0    prism with lenses (default)
                 1    BaBar wedge with focusing prism
-                3    prism with plate
+                3    prism with plate, lens between bars and plate 4    tilted EV
-		4    tilted EV
+		5    prism with plate, lens between plate and EV

 -h    number of bars in one radiator box